gabrieldansereau/ms_downscaling_metawebs/README.md

 instructions on how to run a smaller example at a coarser resolution.
 Note that running our analyses at full scale is resource and memory intensive and required the use of compute clusters provided by Calcul Québec and the Digital Research Alliance of Canada.
-Final scripts ran for 0.0109 CPU core-years and peaked at 460 GB of RAM.
+Final scripts required 900 CPU core-hours and peaked at 500 GB of RAM.

 # Results